Particular/docs.particular.net/samples/servicecontrol/adapter-asb-multi-namespace/sample.md

 snippet: UseNamespaceHeader

-The actual destination address consists of the queue name and the namespace alias which is included in the failed messages:
+The destination address consists of the queue name and the namespace alias which is included in the failed messages:

 snippet: NamespaceAlias